The exec way

 Note: If you cannot access ssh from outside of the host, it may be because of the iptables rules.
 Make sure that the rules allow incoming connections to your ssh port.

-You may also need to map your container’s ssh port to your host port using the -p option.
+You may also need to map your container’s ssh port to your host port using the

 The above command then would be: